Skip to main content

 The Trump administration reversed a Biden proposal to mandate cash compensation for flight delays, citing regulatory burden concerns; major airlines welcomed the decision.

-• Airlines for America criticized the proposal, stating it would have increased ticket prices for consumers.
+• Airlines for America supported the decision, arguing that the compensation plan would have increased ticket prices for travelers.

 Insights by Ground AI